Save up to 25% on high-quality home insurance in Manitoba with the Surex team

 The province sits on what the University of Winnipeg calls the 'northern end of Tornado Alley' which starts at the Gulf of Mexico, so tornadoes are an environmental risk factor to take into serious consideration.
 Manitoba has, on average, seen seven to ten tornadoes a year and most of them tend to land in the southern parts of the province.

 Regions that are at the highest risk of seeing a tornado are the communities in southern Manitoba - starting roughly around the City of Dauphin and straight down to Winnipeg.

 Manitoba suffers from overland flooding, especially from the flood-prone Red River, which affects basements, foundations, sewage systems and farmland.
 The Red River, which has flooded multiple times since 1826, flows north from Minnesota and empties into Lake Winnipeg.

 Regions that are at the highest risk are all the communities that sit along the bank of the Red River and should, unfortunately, prepare for annual flooding.
-Contact a Surex insurance advisor to learn how you can protect your property from flooding by investing in home insurance in Manitoba.
+Contact a Surex insurance broker to learn how you can protect your property from flooding by investing in home insurance in Manitoba.

 These are the four main types of policies available to homeowners in Manitoba:

 Comprehensive: This provides risk coverage for your home and its content, as well as any accidental damage.

 Basic: This coverage only protects your home against perils, such as fire, lightning, smoke damage etc....but only specific ones that are named in your policy.